Evixy/EvilNet/README.md

 EvilNet can make use of all network traffic protocols, including multicast sockets.

-Check the file EvilNet.java to get an idea of how to make use of the engine.
+Download this engine as a zip and put it into your project.
+Depending on where you put the files you may have to chanage the package-names for EvilNet.
+After that, check the file EvilNet.java to get an idea of how to make use of the engine in your project.